-- D4 The Proponent must ensure any siphonic based water management system implemented during construction is removed and, where applicable, replaced with an adequate permanent drainage system. - D5 The Proponent must immediately notify DPI (Water) of any groundwater bores removed or damaged during construction and operation of the SSI.
-In the event that a groundwater bore is removed or damaged, the Proponent must repair or replace the bore, as applicable within a timeframe agreed to by DPI (Water).
+- D4 The Proponent must ensure any siphonic-based water management system implemented during construction is removed and, where applicable, replaced with an adequate permanent drainage system. - D5 The Proponent must immediately notify DPI (Water) of any groundwater bores removed or damaged during construction and operation of the SSI.
+In the event that a groundwater bore is removed or damaged, the Proponent must repair or replace the bore (unless otherwise advised by DPI (Water)), as applicable within a timeframe agreed to by DPI (Water).